Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Watershed analysis with pysheds

-In this case study we will cover how to extract watersheds and perform some example analyses using the elevation data in each watershed.
+In this case study we will cover how to extract watersheds and perform some example analyses of the elevation data in each watershed.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Introduction

-The goal of this case study is to analyze digital elevation from a set of watersheds along the western side of the Southern Alps of New Zealand.
+The goal of this case study is to analyze digital elevation data from a set of watersheds along the western side of the Southern Alps of New Zealand.
 In particular, we will focus on watersheds that are in the immediate hanging wall of the Alpine Fault, where the fault motion is rapidly uplifting the landscape at the same time rivers and glaciers are carving their way into it.
-The goal is to see how various values we can calculate for each watershed vary and what they can tell us about how rivers and glaciers may have shaped the surface within each watershed.
-We will start by going through the steps to prepare the digital elevation data, then show you how to extract data for a single watershed, and finally we will automate the process and produce an interactive map including values we have calculated for each watershed similar to Figure 12.1.
+The goal is to see how various metrics we can calculate for each watershed vary and what they can tell us about how rivers and glaciers may have shaped the land surface within each watershed.
+We will start by going through the steps to prepare the digital elevation data, then show you how to extract data for a single watershed, and finally we will automate the process and produce an interactive map including values we have calculated for each watershed similar to the example in Figure 12.1.

 ![_**Figure 12.1**.
 The Cook River watershed (purple) in New Zealand upstream of the Alpine Fault (black line)._](../img/cook-river-watershed.png)

 _**Figure 12.1**.
 The Cook River watershed (purple) in New Zealand upstream of the Alpine Fault (black line)._

-To get started, we'll present a quick overview of some of the key background topics, as this could be a new topic for some readers.
-If you're already familiar with delineating watersheds and things like basin hypsometry, feel free to skip ahead to Section 10.1.2 Getting started.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-### A brief introduction to watershed analysis
+### A few words about watershed analysis

 Watershed analysis is the process of analyzing the landscape and hydrology of *{term}`watersheds <watershed>`* – land areas where surface water drains to a common outlet, such as a river, lake, or ocean.
 In our case we are interested in understanding how various factors, such as the area and/or topographic relief, vary within a set of river watersheds in the Southern Alps to be able to explore relationships related to landscape uplift and erosion.
-Thus, we will calculate a series of values for each watershed and then investigate how they vary within the study area.
+Thus, we will calculate a series of values for each watershed and then investigate how they vary across the study area.

 In order to perform our analysis, we will need to complete a series of steps including loading the digital elevation data for the study region, defining the areas of the watersheds of interest, analyzing the landscapes in each watershed, and visualizing the results.
 In the following sections we will explore each of these topics in more detail and demonstrate how to perform watershed analysis using Python.
 <!-- #endregion -->